Work-Life Balance Strategies in Family Policy

 The European Pillar of Social Rights puts a strong focus on work-life balance of parents and carers, with different initiatives to support families: legal frameworks like the EU work-life balance directive and the Corporate Sustainability Reporting Directive; and policy frameworks like the European Care Strategy and the European Child Guarantee.

-This expert meeting will:
+This European expert meeting

 Working languages: English and Lithuanian